mCodex/fullcycle-2/README.md

 ### laravel-example

 A Dockerfile example demonstrating how to use Laravel on Dockerfile and also publishing an image based on Laravel.

+### nginx-laravel

+A Dockerfile example demonstrating how to use nginx on Dockerfile.

 ### node-example